 Why have an eyebrow transplant?

 - Physical trauma: Facial injury and scarring resulting from events such as road accidents, industrial accidents, thermal and chemical burns.

-- Medical and surgical treatments.
-Surgical treatment of injury or tumour that results in removal of eyebrow follicles and tissue scarring; radiotherapy or chemotherapy for cancer that results in loss of hair.
+- Medical and surgical treatments: Surgical treatment of injury or tumour that results in removal of eyebrow follicles and tissue scarring.
+Radiotherapy or chemotherapy for cancer can also result in loss of eyebrow hair.

 - Compulsive plucking of eyebrows and other body hair, known as Trichotillomania.

-Follicular Unit Extraction eyebrow transplants (FUE) are surging in popularity as women and even some men seek ways to permanently restore or establish hair in the area.
-The process typically involves removing a section of hair from the patient, most commonly from the back of the scalp, and grafting the hair to the eyebrow, augmenting the existing brows or replacing them completely if a patient has lost all their natural brows.
+Follicular Unit Extraction eyebrow transplants (FUE) are surging in popularity, as women and even some men, seek ways to permanently restore or establish hair in the area.
+The process typically involves removing a section of hair from the patient, most commonly from the back of the scalp, and grafting the hair to the eyebrow.
+This augments the existing brows or replaces them completely if a patient has lost all their natural brows.

 An area of the scalp in the back of the head is numbed with a local anesthetic.
-That section (scalp strip) is removed and wound is closed with stitches.
+That section (scalp strip) is removed and the wound is closed with stitches.
 The scalp strip is given to a technician who separates the hair tissue into single hair follicular grafts.
-The grafts are then implanted into the brow one-by-one.
+The grafts are then implanted into the brow, one by one.
 The procedure typically involves 400 grafts transplanted into each brow.
 Eyebrow transplants take around 3-4 hours in total, costing about £4,000.

-It is performed under local anaesthetic, so it isn’t painful – in fact, many of our patients are so comfortable they are able to fall asleep while the grafts are implanted.
+The eyebrow transplant is performed under local anaesthetic, so it isn’t painful – in fact, many of our patients are so comfortable, they are able to fall asleep while the grafts are implanted.
 The results are permanent and you will see some immediate differences with a new outline.

 The transplanted eyebrows come from head hair and therefore the new eyebrows grow just like they would on the head.
-That means that they need to be trimmed regularly, just like head hair.
+This means that they need to be trimmed regularly, just like head hair.
 They also need to be curled so that they blend perfectly with the existing natural eyebrows.

-Trimming and curling is easily done and Crown Clinic provide patient with a beauty kit to do this.
-Patients find that with this simple maintenance their new brows perfectly blend with existing lashes.
+Trimming and curling is easily done and Crown Clinic provides patients with a beauty kit to do this.
+Patients find that with this simple maintenance, their new brows blend perfectly with the existing strands.